leluque/webdiagrams/docs/quickTour.md

 The **Element** class is the base class for all metamodel elements.
 It contains the basic attributes of all elements: name and type.
 The most basic type of element is the value element (**VElement**).
 It simply adds values to the basic element definition.
 It can store one or more values.
 A value can be a String, a Number, an object, or any other valid value.
 A composed element (**CElement**) can have other composed elements or value elements.
 It contains utility methods to find its children by type, name etc.

 **As an example**, a class diagram may be represented by a composed element (CElement) that contains other CElement, representing classes.
 A class may use value elements to represent its direct properties (is final? is abstract? etc.) and other composed elements to represent attributes and methods.

+## Graphics Primitives Metamodel

+The Graphics Primitives Metamodel (GPM) implements graphics primitives such as rectangles, circles, ellipses, lines, diamonds, texts, as well as groups of elements such as vertical groups.
+This component does not draw primitives but only stores information for drawing (position, dimension, content etc.).
+When the GPM changes, it notifies listeners about the changes.
+These listeners must be implemented by the Graphics Primitives Drawer (GPD), described next.

+## Graphics Primitives Drawer

+The Graphics Primitives Drawer (GPD) implements a drawer using a specific technology (SVG, canvas or other).
+It creates GPM primitives and implements listeners to change the graphical representation when GPM elements change.

+## Graphics Primitives Drawer

+The Graphics Primitives Drawer (GPD) implements a drawer using a specific technology (SVG, canvas or other).
+It creates GPM primitives and implements listeners to change the graphical representation when GPM elements change.
+The primitives drawing is based factories (Factory design pattern) on strategies (Strategy design pattern).
+A drawer implements a look-and-feel and defines a factory of strategies - each strategy knows how to draw a specific primitive for the look-and-feel.

+## Specific Metamodels and Drawers

+The Specific Metamodels and Drawers (SMD) implements specific node-and-link diagrams metamodels and drawers.
+Each node-and-link diagram implements a metamodel built upon the generic metamodel.
+In addition to the model information, a node-and-link diagram contains information about each element position and dimension.
+The graphics-related information is inherited from some basic node-and-link diagram classes (from the NLGM).
+As the model information is implemented through the delegate pattern, implemented with an association, the same model may be associated with different diagrams.